Code-Institute-Submissions/DentalCare/README.md

 9. Provide a fast remote way of requesting an appointment either from home or on the go.
     1. Contact Us page provided and fully responsive across all mobile devices tested in Chrome Browser.

+### Bugs

+1. Significant whitespace found beneath footer when viewing on iPad Project
+- Resolution added in min-height value to css

 ## Deployment